-We lease approximately 20,000 square feet in The Woodlands, Texas for our corporate headquarters; this lease expires in 2018.
-In addition, we lease divisional offices in Arizona, Florida, and Georgia.
-We lease approximately 1,800 square feet in Arizona and this lease expires in 2018.
-We lease approximately 6,600 square feet in Florida for a divisional office and an information center, and these leases expire in 2019 and 2017, respectively.
-We lease approximately 1,900 square feet in Georgia and this lease expires in 2019.
-See "Business-Land Acquisition Policies and Development" for a summary of the other property which we owned or controlled as of December 31, 2016.
+We lease approximately 20,000 square feet in The Woodlands, Texas for our corporate headquarters; this lease expires in 2028.
+In addition, we lease divisional offices in Arizona, Florida, Georgia, Washington, and California.
+We lease approximately 1,800 and 350 square feet in Arizona and California, respectively, and each of these leases expire in 2018, respectively.
+We lease approximately 3,600, 1,900 and 250 square feet in Florida, Georgia, and Washington, respectively, and each of these leases expire in 2019, respectively.
+See "Business-Land Acquisition Policies and Development" for a summary of the other property which we owned or controlled as of December 31, 2017.